Preface content

 The Act regulates the breeding and supply of certain species of ‘protected animals’ for use in regulated procedures or for the scientific use of their organs or tissues.
 The Act also regulates the methods used to humanely cull these animals.

-• The site has been assigned a Home Office Inspector to monitor standards, practices and compliance with ASPA and the conditions of all Home Office Licences.
-The Inspector visits our facilities periodically and often comes unannounced.
+• The Home Office monitor our standards, practices and compliance with ASPA and the conditions of all Home Office licences.
+Inspectors visit our facilities periodically and can visit unannounced.

 White mouse in cardboard tube